danfis/libccd/README.md

 ## Compile And Install

-libccd contains two mechanisms how to compile and install it.
-Using simple Makefile and using autotools.
+libccd contains several mechanisms for compiling and installing.
+Using a simple Makefile, using autotools, and using CMake.

 ### 1. Using Makefile